Solarpunk-Storytelling/Solarpunk-Storytelling.github.io/content/2023/stories/19+/the-moon-doth-shine-as-bright-as-day.md

 menu: story
 title: The Moon Doth Shine As Bright As Day
 author: Anna Orridge
+image: "/images/stories/shadow puppetry.png"
+altimage: The Moon Doth Shine As Bright As Day
+imageCredit: Illustration by Dustin Jacobus
 ---

 Joseph had never liked being called the school Premises Manager.
 He knew the title was meant to confer a certain authority on him, but he much preferred the old word – caretaker.
 He took care.
 He’d pay attention to that odd plaintive whistle from a radiator, a sign that a bleed that was due.
 He’d see the blotch of mould in the corner of the boys’ toilets, note the chipped hand basin with a sharp edge.